 From the first selection series, up to six groups of four will become full time employees of Mars One, after which they will start training for the mission.
 Parts of the training will take place in Earth based simulation outposts.
 Whole teams and individuals might be selected out during training if they prove unsuitable for the mission.

 New selection programs will start regularly, providing aspiring Mars settlers new opportunities to enroll in Mars One’s astronaut selection program.
 The first round consists of an online registration and application.
-It is currently not possible to apply, Mars One expects to reopen applications for its astronaut selection program in the first quarter of 2017.
+It is currently not possible to apply, Mars One expects to reopen applications for its astronaut selection program in 2017.

 Since Mars One’s launch in 2011, about US$ 1 million has been raised, mainly through donations, sales of merchandise, private investments, astronaut applications, sponsorships & partnerships, and speaking engagements.
 This has been spent on building a small core team, the first conceptual design studies performed by Lockheed Martin and Paragon Space Development Corporation, developing and executing the first rounds of the Astronaut Selection Program, public outreach, and operational costs.
 In December 2016, Mars One Ventures, the commercial arm of Mars One went public at the Frankfurt Stock Exchange, enabling supporters to 'own' part of the historic venture.